About Our Family

-From classes to private tutoring to consulting with parents in our Online Home To Home Beginning to Homeschool class or Individual Meeting, we strive to offer affordable services to meet each family’s needs.
+We strive to offer affordable services to meet each family’s needs, whether that need is tutoring, consulting, testing, or more.
 Please let us know how we can best help, and any questions you may have.

 Amy Vickrey is a mother of an nine-year-old and a five-year-old, both very active boys.

 Amy states, “I come from the world of public school, having been a teacher since 2003; however, I have always been a big supporter of homeschooling.
 While my focus has been early childhood and special education in elementary school, I have worked with children from 3-years-old, both special needs and ‘typically developing’, through high school.”